 NOTE: The archives provided by blogspot below are rather inconvenient.
 They break each month up into small bits.
 If you want to scan whole months at a time, the backup archives will suit better.
 See here or here

-I am a 5'10" tall, jocular former university teacher aged 66 at the time of writing in late 2009 who still has a fair bit of hair.
+I am a 5'10" tall, jocular former university teacher aged 70 at the time of writing in early 2014 who still has a fair bit of hair.
 I am Australian born of working class origins and British ancestry.
 My doctorate is in psychology but I taught mainly sociology (Research Methods) in my 14 years as a university teacher.
 In High Schools I taught economics.
 I have taught in both traditional and "progressive" (low discipline) High Schools.
 My main interests are blogging, classical music, history, the stockmarket, current affairs and languages.
 I have been married four times to four fine women with whom I am still on amicable terms.
 I have one son born in 1987.
 I am totally non-sporting and have never owned a firearm.
 My brother has enough guns for the whole family.
 I did however enjoy my weapons training in the Army.

 Fuller biographical notes here